 Want to deepen your mindfulness practice or just get a taste of the mindfulness retreat experience?
-On the 2nd Saturday of each month MAM offers half day, silent, teacher-led mindfulness retreats in the Peace Pod.
+On selected 2nd Saturdays MAM offers half day, silent, teacher-led mindfulness retreats in the Peace Pod.
 Each retreat consists of periods of mindful movement alternating with periods of stillness practice.
 Bring your lunch to practice mindful eating.
-Pre-registration is required so we can plan accordingly. $15 for members, $25 for non-members.
-No refunds on or after the date of the retreat.
-Check our calendar for upcoming mini retreats.
+We also invite you to bring your own cushion, yoga mat and beverage container.
+Pre-registration is required so we can plan accordingly.

 MSC Core Skills Workshop

 Friday and Saturday, April 23 & 24, 2021 9:00 am – 5:00 pm at Regnier Hall Auditorium, University of Kansas Edwards Campus 12610 Quivira Road Overland Park, KS 66213